The Last War (film): Production

 The film had been a goal of Toho producer Tomoyuki Tanaka's for some time, using a script by screenwriter Shinobu Hashimoto, featuring the Cold War escalating to World War III from the perspective of an every-man and his family.
 As work progressed, it was discovered that Toei had produced a similar film, World War III Breaks Out: 41 Hours of Fear (1960) (第三次世界大戦 四十一時間の恐怖, Dai-sanji sekai taisen: Yonju-ichi jikan no kyofu), dealing with identical subject matter.
 The two companies created their films as a form of competition, with Toho selecting Shue Matsubayashi as director of their film.

 City destruction scenes were created using a variety of techniques.
 Nuclear attacks on Tokyo, New York, Paris, Moscow and London were done by blowing compressed air upwards at an upside-down miniature.
 These scenes were reused in films such as Prophecies of Nostradamus.
 Miniature structures such as the Kremlin and Tower Bridge were made of wafers.
 Tokyo's destruction sequence used molten iron and flammable charcoal to represent the lava flows and burning wreckage.

 Release

 The Last War was released in Japan on October 8, 1961, where it was distributed by Toho.

 The film was Toho's second highest-grossing film of 1961 and the ninth highest grossing Japanese film in 1961.
 The film earned ¥284.9 million domestically.

 The English version/dubbing of The Last War has only been released on VHS and is currently the only home video release of the film in the United States.
-Germany has seen a DVD release in 2008, under the title of Todesstrahlen aus dem Weltraum (translation: Death Rays from Outer Space).
+Germany has seen a DVD release in 2008, under the title of Todesstrahlen aus dem Weltraum (Death Rays from Outer Space).